interstellarfrog/Liscord/README.md

 # Disclaimer

+# This Code Is Really Really Bad Nearly Unreadable

 # I AM NOT RESPONSIBLE IF ANYTHING BAD HAPPENS

 This was Made as a first year college project for computing science Do not expect it to work